zfrhadis10/DATA-ANALYST-PORTOFOLIO/README.md

 I have also included projects involving Python and SQL, where I work with structured datasets to perform data cleaning, analysis, and basic statistical exploration.
 Through these projects, I demonstrate my ability to extract meaningful insights from data and integrate information from multiple sources to build a comprehensive understanding of the problem.

  I hope you find my portfolio to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.

- My CV is available in PDF format.

- Thank you for your time, I look forward to hearing from you soon.